mlswg/mls-extensions/draft-ietf-mls-extensions.md

 When an MLS group contains the AppDataUpdate proposal type in the `proposal_types` list in the group's `required_capabilities` extension, a GroupContextExtensions proposal MUST NOT add, remove, or modify the `app_data_dictionary` GroupContext extension.
-In other words, when every member of the group supports the AppDataUpdate proposal, a GroupContextExtensions proposal could be sent to update some other extension(s), but the `app_data_dictionary` GroupContext extension, if it exists, is left as it was.
+In other words, when AppDataUpdate is in `proposal_type`, every member of the group supports the AppDataUpdate proposal, and a GroupContextExtensions proposal could be sent to update some other extension(s), but the `app_data_dictionary` GroupContext extension, if it exists, is left as it was.

 A commit can contain a GroupContextExtensions proposal which modifies GroupContext extensions other than `app_data_dictionary`, and can be followed by